AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/privacy-reporting.md

 >[!NOTE]
 >
->We recently added a new Ad Platform Consent flag.
+>We have added a new Ad Platform Consent flag.
 You need to re-enable Data Privacy Reports if you want this new variable to take effect.

 To access this page: